 Prior to his coaching stints in Oregon, Levrets was a player/coach for the Hamamatsu Daigaku, a Japan Division I club team.

 Levrets' first two turns on the bench were with coaching legends Gordie James and Jim Boutin.
 From 1999-2001, Levrets was on James' staff at Willamette, with his coaching start coming in 1996 at Lane Community College, alongside Boutin.

 Levrets played college ball at Southwestern Oregon Community College from 1992-93.
 His playing career was cut short due to a back injury while playing for Lane CC during the 1995-96 campaign.

 Born in Eugene, Ore., Levrets was raised in Bandon where he graduated from Bandon High.

 Levrets is married to the former Sarah Barrett.
-They have a five-year old daughter, Caiden Liél, in addition to two-year old son Kyler Bradley.
+They have a 6-year old daughter, Caiden Liél, in addition to 3-year old son Kyler Bradley.

 |2012-13||23-14 (.622)||8-10 (.444)|